flashinfer.gemm.mm_bf16

 • b (torch.Tensor) – Weight tensor, shape (k, n), bf16 in column-major layout.

 • bias (Optional[torch.Tensor]) – Optional bias tensor, shape (n,).
-If provided, can only be used with the TGV backend.
+Enabled for TGV backend.
 Defaults to None.

 • pdl (bool) – Whether to use persistant data loader mode.
-Can only be used with the TGV backend.
+Enabled for TGV backend.
 Defaults to False.

 • out_dtype (torch.dtype) – Output dtype, bf16 or fp16.
-If provided, can only be used with the CUTLASS backend.
+Enabled for CUTLASS and cuDNN backends.
 Defaults to torch.bfloat16.

-• backend (Literal["cutlass", "tgv", "auto"]) – The backend to use for the operation.
-Defaults to "tgv". "auto" allows selecting the best tactic from all available backends when autotune is enabled.
+• backend (Literal["cudnn", "cutlass", "tgv", "auto"]) – The backend to use for the operation.
+Defaults to "cudnn". "cudnn" uses the cuDNN backend. "cutlass" uses the CUTLASS backend. "tgv" uses the TGV backend. "auto" allows selecting the best tactic from all available backends when autotune is enabled.

 Returns: